Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/interactive-apps.md

 - **Partition:** The Slurm partition used.
     Some apps have a limited set of partitions available.
     The partition select may affect what other fields in the form are visible.
-    Selecting a GPU partition will allocate 1 A40 GPU in the `lumid` partition, and 1 MI250 GCD in the other GPU partitions.
+    Selecting a GPU partition will allocate one A40 GPU in the `lumid` partition, and one MI250 GCD in the other GPU partitions.
     For the majority of the apps, you should use the `interactive` partition.
 - **Reservation:** The Slurm reservation to use for the resource allocation.
     The reservation field is only visible if you have access to an active reservation.